mariellefoster/marf-books/README.md

 (already acquired)

 - Benjamin Rosenbaum: The Ant King
-- P. Djèlí Clark: A Master of Djinn
 - Der Vogel Gott
 - Charlie Jane Anders: The City In The Middle Of The Night
 - Martha Wells: Tagebuch eines Killerbots